hemanthkumargr/docs/gettingStarted/Getting-Started.md

 Once that task is run, **Right click inside Package Explorer --> Refresh**.

+> Note: You will only be allowed to configure the project name via this script once.

 ![Project Refresh](images/project-refresh.png)

 ## <a name="wiki-starting-site"></a> Starting Up the Site